 A result object MAY contain a property named attachments whose value is an array of one or more unique (§3.6.2) attachment objects (§3.14).
 Each attachment object SHALL describe a file relevant to the detection of the result.

 For an example, see EXAMPLE 2 in §3.14.1.

+workItemLocation property

+A result object MAY contain a property named workItemLocation whose value is a fileLocation object (§3.3) specifying the URI of the work item associated with this result.

+NOTE: Result management systems are likely to generate work items from at least some of the results in a SARIF log file.
+Depending on the engineering system, these work items might take the form of Git issues, Jira tickets, TFS work items, or the equivalent in other work item tracking systems.

 conversionProvenance property